elaustin/Ag-Health-Indicators/Data Sources/readme.md

 - Includes extensive reporting
 - Completeness varies by industry and State
 - Includes colated data from 2015 on, accessibe through [OSHA ITA severe injuries](https://www.osha.gov/injuryreporting/)
-- ITA case details and summary data: https://www.osha.gov/Establishment-Specific-Injury-and-Illness-Data (case details are availblae for only 2023 and 2024).
+- ITA case details and summary data: https://www.osha.gov/Establishment-Specific-Injury-and-Illness-Data (case details are available for only 2023 and 2024).

 ---

 ##  OSHA IMIS